dahami4096/Digit-Recognizer/README.md

 space for categorization purposes.
 Throughout the project we compare these two models' performances on a dataset, showing the advantages and disadvantages of each model.

+We used MNIST dataset as the main dataset for out project.
+The handwritten numbers (0–9) in grayscale are included in this dataset.
+The 42,000 handwritten digit samples in the dataset are represented by pixel values, which become features for the machine learning model.
+Each image's matching digit (0–9) is assigned by the output variable.